glennreyes/advanced-typescript-workshop/README.md

 ## 🎯 Workshop Objectives

-- 💡 Understand and apply advanced TypeScript features in React projects.
+- 💡 Master advanced TypeScript features to elevate your React projects.
-- 🛠️ Learn to type complex component patterns including discriminated unions, `forwardRef` components, compound components, and polymorphic components.
+- 🛠️ Grasp complex typing patterns such as discriminated unions, function component overloads, `forwardRef` with generics, and more.
-- 🔍 Gain insights into maintaining type safety and avoiding common pitfalls in large-scale React applications.
+- 🎨 Explore the creation and typing of compound and polymorphic components for flexible and reusable code.
-- 📈 Enhance productivity and code quality by incorporating TypeScript best practices.
+- 🔍 Learn essential TypeScript safety tips to maintain robust type safety across your applications.

 ## 📁 Folder Structure